 Example of a two-way cycleway

-Throughout the project, there will be temporary traffic management in place to keep road users and contractors safe.
+Throughout the project, temporary traffic management is in place to keep road users and contractors safe.
 Please take care to follow signage and reduce speeds when travelling through the work site.

-Workers will be on-site Monday to Saturday, 7am to 6pm, but the lane and road closures will be in place at all times.
+Workers will be on-site Monday to Saturday, 7am to 6pm, but the lane closures will be in place at all times.

 Road works Nor'West Arc cycleway

-The project is being completed in three stages, as shown on the map below.
+The project is being completed in three stages:

 • Stage 1: Aorangi Road, between Brookside Terrace and Condell Avenue; this includes the Wairakei Road/Aorangi Road intersection.
-Isaac Construction is the contractor for Stage One works (spanning approximately January to October 2025).
+Isaac Construction is the contractor for Stage One works (January to December 2025).

 • Stage 2: Aorangi Road, between Ilam Road and Brookside Terrace.